-The financing enabled OCEP to complete upgrades at an existing anaerobic digester facility located at a dairy farm near Green Bay, Wisconsin.
-The Project takes biogas produced from animal waste and upgrades this biogas to pipeline quality RNG for injection into the regional natural gas grid, as a replacement for conventional natural gas.
-The Project is located on an existing dairy farm, offering a constant, reliable source of feedstock.
+The OCEP Loan enabled OCEP to complete upgrades at an existing anaerobic digester facility located at a dairy farm near Green Bay, Wisconsin.
+The OCEP Project takes biogas produced from animal waste and upgrades this biogas to pipeline quality RNG for injection into the regional natural gas grid, as a replacement for conventional natural gas.
+The OCEP Project is located on an existing dairy farm that has been producing biogas for 15 years, offering a constant, reliable source of feedstock.

-The OCEP Project receives revenue from multiple sources, with the primary sources being California Low Carbon Fuel Standard credits and US Environmental Protection Agency Renewable Identification Numbers.
-The OCEP Project has been producing biogas for 15 years and the OCEP Loan proceeds will be utilized to upgrade this biogas to RNG quality for injection into the natural gas grid.
+The OCEP Project will receive revenue from multiple sources, with the primary sources being California Low Carbon Fuel Standard credits and US Environmental Protection Agency Renewable Identification Numbers.